 What are the best practices for process control in manufacturing?

-Best practices for process control include implementing the DMAIC methodology (Define, Measure, Analyze, Improve, Control) for systematic improvement, establishing continuous monitoring systems to catch issues before they impact production, and standardizing procedures across all shifts.
-Successful manufacturers combine traditional methodologies like Six Sigma with contemporary technologies such as intelligent video analytics to achieve comprehensive process control.
+Best practices for process control include implementing the DMAIC methodology (Define, Measure, Analyze, Improve, Control) for systematic enhancement, establishing ongoing monitoring solutions to catch issues before they impact production, and standardizing procedures across all shifts.
+Successful manufacturers combine traditional methodologies like Six Sigma with modern technologies such as intelligent video analytics to achieve better process control.
 Key practices also include setting clear KPIs like OEE targets, maintaining First Pass Yield metrics, and using data-driven decision making rather than reactive troubleshooting.

 How can AI improve quality assurance in manufacturing?